 The program is integrative and academically rigorous.
 We expect much from our students but they receive much in return.
-By providing a strong foundation in environmental studies, Montreat College's program successfully prepares the student for graduate studies in a wide array of disciplines, including environmental studies, plant and animal ecology, environmental economics, physical geography, environmental education, forest science, wildlife and fishery science, natural resource management, and medical research.
+By providing a strong foundation in environmental science, Montreat College's program successfully prepares the student for graduate studies in a wide array of disciplines, including environmental science, plant and animal ecology, environmental economics, physical geography, environmental education, forest science, wildlife and fishery science, natural resource management, and medical research.
 It also provides opportunities to establish collaborative relationships with various groups, such as the Forest Service, the National Park Service, environmental organizations, research laboratories, and industry.

 The program is situated within the ecologically diverse Southern Appalachian Mountains.
-Located in one of the most ideal areas for environmental studies in the Eastern United States, Montreat College is in close proximity to four major wilderness areas, several national and state forests, the Great Smoky Mountains National Park, Mt.
+Located in one of the most ideal areas for environmental Science in the Eastern United States, Montreat College is in close proximity to four major wilderness areas, several national and state forests, the Great Smoky Mountains National Park, Mt.
 Mitchell State Park, Grandfather Mountain Biosphere Preserve, and numerous unique and diverse ecosystems.
 These range from Southern Appalachian cove forests to heath bald communities to high elevation spruce-fir forests.
 Through immersion in the natural environment, an experiential approach to learning, and a Christian perspective, Montreat College ultimately prepares the student for a lifelong adventure with many chances for success.

-The Environmental Studies major allows much room for individualization.
+The Environmental Science major allows much room for individualization.
 Possible academic choices are the Pre-professional Concentration, the Conservation Biology and Natural Resource Management Concentration, and the Special Emphasis (self-designed) Concentration.
 These options ensure a well-tailored education for any student.

-Upon completion of the Environmental Studies program at Montreat College, the student has a wide selection of options, such as ecologist, fish or wildlife biologist, naturalist, environmental economist, environmental educator, or environmental consultant.
+Upon completion of the Environmental Science program at Montreat College, the student has a wide selection of options, such as ecologist, fish or wildlife biologist, naturalist, environmental economist, environmental educator, or environmental consultant.
 Additionally, students might wish to receive a North Carolina State Certificate in Environmental Education or attend graduate school, thereby expanding their career choices.
-Government agencies and private companies eagerly look to the present generation to staff their offices as a source of youthful creativity, mature beliefs, and a strong environmental studies background.
+Government agencies and private companies eagerly look to the present generation to staff their offices as a source of youthful creativity, mature beliefs, and a strong environmental science background.

-Requirements for a Major in Environmental Studies
+Requirements for a Major in Environmental Science

-٧ Degree Component Completion of the General Education Core (56 credits) BL 101 or 103 and 102 or 104; MT 114; and IS 202 are required in the Gen-Ed OE 310 is recommended for Gen-Ed oral competency Completion of the General Education Competencies Completion of the Environmental Studies Major Core (30.5 credits) Completion of an Environmental Studies Concentration (18-32 credits) Completion of required electives to bring total up to 126 credits (~8-22 credits) Completion of 33 credits at the 300-level or above.
-Completion of the Major Field Test Completion of 126 credit hours with a minimum GPA of 2.0 (two terms and 32 credit hours must be completed at Montreat College) Stu dents wishing to become a North Carolina Certified Environmental Educator should take
+٧ Degree Component Completion of the General Education Core (56 credits) BL 101 or 103 and 102 or 104; MT 114; and IS 202 are required in the Gen-Ed OE 310 is recommended for Gen-Ed oral competency - Completion of the General Education Competencies Completion of the Environmental Science Major Core (31.5 credits) Completion of an Environmental Science Concentration (18-34 credits) Completion of required electives to bring total up to 126 credits (~8-22 credits) Completion of 33 credits at the 300-level or above.
+Completion of the Major Field Test Completion of 126 credit hours with a minimum GPA of 2.0 (two terms and 32 credit hours must be completed at Montreat College)